mrkkrp/fix-word/README.md

 [![MELPA](https://melpa.org/packages/fix-word-badge.svg)](https://melpa.org/#/fix-word)
 [![Build Status](https://travis-ci.org/mrkkrp/fix-word.svg?branch=master)](https://travis-ci.org/mrkkrp/fix-word)

 This is a package that allows to transform words intelligently.
-Fix Word provides function `fix-word` that lifts functions that do string transformation into commands with interesting behavior.
+It provides the function `fix-word` that lifts functions that do string transformation into commands with interesting behavior.
 There are also some built-in commands based on `fix-word`, see below.

 ## Installation